 Details of research N/A

 vessels, e.g. name,

 registration, call sign

 and description of

 vessel

 Type and amount of Rotary screw fish traps, coded wire microtagging equipment, adult fish

 gear and other traps and fish counters.

 equipment to be used

 Details of any collaborating N/A

 countries

-Summany of Dragnage
+Summary of Dragnage

 The Environment Agency and Cefas have continued the programmes on the Rivers Dee (North Wales) and Tamar (SW England) to monitor marine survival of these salmon stocks.
-Smolt trapping with rotary screw traps has continued, with over 3,200 and 7,500 salmon smolts tagged in 2009 on the Dee and Tamar respectively; additional sea trout smolts were also tagged at both sites (with different management objectives).
+Smolt trapping with rotary screw traps has continued, with around 1,500 and 4,000 salmon smolts tagged in 2010 on the Dee and Tamar respectively; additional sea trout smolts were also tagged at both sites (with different management objectives).
 The Environment Agency have continued to operate upstream traps on both rivers throughout the year to monitor the run of adult fish and allow return rates of tagged fish to be estimated.
 The traps are also used to collect additional biological information, such as the size and age of the returning fish.

-Ŭ Party or relevant jurisdiction European Union - United Kingdom (England and Wales) Title of project The marine life of Atlantic salmon: evidence from the Objective of research project microchemistry of scales To identify existing Atlantic salmon scale libraries in England and Wales.
+Party or relevant jurisdiction European Union - UK (England and Wales) Title of project The marine life of Atlantic salmon: evidence from the Objective of research project microchemistry of scales To identify existing Atlantic salmon scale libraries in England and Wales.
 Refine and improve existing methods to stable isotope ratios and trace elements in salmon scales.
 Measure the stable isotope composition (C and N) from salmon scales in relation to variations in the marine environment.
 Measure trace element compositions from salmon scales in relation to variations in the marine environment.
 Develop a model to predict the impact of changes in the marine environment (e.g. productivity) on return rates of salmon from specific populations.
 Assess the suitability of stable isotope and trace element analysis to understand the distribution of other keystone fish species (e.g. European eel).
 Brief description of research project The research will focus on scale microchemistry using scales from existing libraries together with scales taken from grilse and MSW salmon sampled in the ocean to develop a model to predict the impact of changes in the marine environment (e.g. productivity) on return rates of salmon from specific populations using scale microchemistry.
-Dates during which research will take place 1 April 2007 - 31 March 2010 Area in which research will take place England and Wales Estimated number and weight of salmon to be retained N/A Resources Estimated cost of the research project £66,709 over 3 years Number of participating scientists 3 Name and e-mail address of coordinating scientist in charge of project Dr Clive Trueman School of Ocean and Earth Sciences, University of Southampton National Oceanography Centre, Southampton European Way Southampton SO14 3ZH trueman@noc.soton.ac.uk Details of research vessels, e.g. name, registration, call sign and description of vessel N/A Type and amount of gear and other equipment to be used N/A

-Details of any collaborating N/A countries
+Dates during which research will take place 1 April 2007 - 31 March 2010 Area in which research will take place England and Wales Estimated number and weight of salmon to be retained N/A Resources Estimated cost of the research project £66,709 over 3 years Number of participating scientists 3 Name and e-mail address of coordinating scientist in charge of project Dr Clive Trueman trueman@noc.soton.ac.uk Details of research vessels, e.g. name, registration, call sign and description of vessel N/A Type and amount of gear and other equipment to be used N/A Details of any collaborating countries N/A